MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-wellbeing-engagement.md

 The Viva Connections experience is composed of three main components: the feed, dashboard, and resources.

-- Feed: The feed aggregates content from multiple sources to display a personalized news and information stream.
+- **Feed**: The feed aggregates content from multiple sources to display a personalized news and information stream.
 [Learn more](/viva/connections/viva-connections-overview#viva-connections-feed).
-- Dashboard: The dashboard is your employee’s digital toolset that brings together the tools and resources they need.
+- **Dashboard**: The dashboard is your employee’s digital toolset that brings together the tools and resources they need.
 Create a curated experience using cards to give your frontline quick access to daily tasks like clocking in and out of shifts or viewing assigned tasks.
 [Learn more](/viva/connections/viva-connections-overview#viva-connections-dashboard).
-- Resources: Resources surfaces links to popular SharePoint sites and other content.
+- **Resources**: Resources surfaces links to popular SharePoint sites and other content.
 Link to popular SharePoint sites like HR benefits and training resources.
 [Learn more](/viva/connections/viva-connections-overview#viva-connections-resources).

 <!--There are several ways to use Viva Connections to communicate with your workforce.
 Viva Connections features a [feed](/viva/connections/viva-connections-overview#viva-connections-feed) where news, content from Viva Engage, and videos are aggregated and displayed in a personalized view based on the sites and communities that the viewer follows.
 The [dashboard](/viva/connections/create-dashboard) can also be used to highlight certain cards that link to important news sources.-->